 Embryonic stem cells (ESC) and induced pluripotent stem cells (iPSC) have pluripotency and can theoretically differentiate into all organs, tissues or cells.
 As early as the 1980s, mouse ESC has been applied to gene-recombination modification for gene function research.
 Specifically, it refers to transfecting the homologous targeting vector carrying modified gene into mouse ESCs, injecting the positive clones into blastocysts, and then transplanting them into surrogate mice to obtain chimeric mice.
-Human ESC is mainly applied in regenerative medicine and disease model construction.
+Human ESC is mainly applied in disease model construction.
 With the appearance of iPSC technology in 2006 and the development of more than ten years, iPSC has gradually replaced ESC in some researches.

 As a global company focusing on CRISPR gene editing technology in cell lines, Ubigene has comprehensively optimized the whole technical process of iPSC gene editing and successfully provided over a hundred gene-edited iPSC/ESC to more than 30 countries and regions in the world.